Sorry, no records were found. Please adjust your search criteria and try again.

 - Either in person or online

-My specialist experience working with young people with SEN to develop trusting and meaningful relationships: As an inclusion tutor and experienced teacher, I develop emotional connection and trust through patience and empathy, taking time to build relationships and understand behavioural changes.
+My specialist experience working with young people with SEN to develop trusting and meaningful relationships: As an SEN tutor and teacher, I develop emotional connection and trust through patience and empathy, taking time to build relationships and understand behavioural changes.
 By being reliable, kind, approachable, caring and showing a genuine interest, I build meaningful relationships with my pupils.
 I understand that behavioural challenges often stem from frustration, anxiety, or communication difficulties; I respond with calmness and understanding, and without judgement.
 I give students the space to communicate without feeling pressure, enabling them to feel understood and supported.
-To promote engagement, I always adapt my teaching to suit the learning style, creating an individualised learning plan.
+To promote engagement, I always adapt my teaching to suit the learning style and needs of each student, creating an individualised learning plan.
 I incorporate the interests of the learner as much as possible, while facilitating and inspiring the development of new interests.
-I build confidence and self-value by encouraging the celebration of the learning journey and efforts of the student, as well as the achievements.
+I build confidence and self-value by encouraging the celebration of the learning journey and efforts of the student.
 I am experienced in open and frequent communication with families to ensure that the student’s needs are consistently met, strengthening the student’s sense of support.
 I am also skilled in collaborating with specialists, such as speech and language therapists and psychologists to refine my teaching approaches.

-My specialist experience providing engaging sessions to inspire a love of learning: When planning tutorial sessions, I follow the philosophy of EPIC: every lesson should be exciting, practical, interesting and creative.
+My specialist experience providing engaging sessions to inspire a love of learning: As a tutor, I identify the interests of my students and apply them to the learning, while developing and expanding those interests by inspiring new ones.
+When planning tutorial sessions, I follow the philosophy of EPIC: every lesson should be exciting, practical, interesting and creative.
 With this as the basis of my teaching, I ensure that lessons are relevant to the lives of the participants.
 I create opportunities for discussion and debate.
 I make learning practical through outcomes such as cooking, letter writing or activism.
 To make learning creative I link subjects such as maths and art or history and drama.
 Wherever possible, I create immersive or multi-sensory learning experiences.
-I identify the interests of the learners and apply them to the learning, while developing and expanding those interests by inspiring new ones.

 My skills and experience supporting young people to develop their independence: To promote independence I teach children to take responsibility for their own learning environment in terms of its preparation, organisation and maintenance.
 I offer children appropriate choices in their timetable or learning outcomes to encourage them to take ownership of their learning journey.
 I help children to understand the ways in which they learn best so they can apply that knowledge to their independent learning.
 Also, in order to support children in taking responsibility, I keep learning open and adaptable so that students can influence it along the way.
 To build intrinsic motivation, I create a love of learning, by making it interesting, fun and achievable.